 Zeiger has earned five Tony Awards as a producer and many others for his productions.
 He sits on the executive committee of the League of American Theatres and Producers and the Tony Management Committee.
 Zeiger's portfolio of productions includes: The Who's Tommy, The Producers, Billy Crystal's 700 Sundays, The Music of Andrew Lloyd Webber, Blue Man Group Toronto, and Phantom The Las Vegas Spectacular at The Venetian Resort-Hotel-Casino in Las Vegas; and his legitimate theater venue developments include The Hilton Theater on Broadway in New York, The Boston Opera House, and The Baltimore Hippodrome Theater.

-Milan Rokic heads up BASE Entertainment Asia headquartered in Singapore.
-This new division of BASE has the exclusive management rights of two new theaters at the magnificent Marina Bay Sands Resort recently completed by the Las Vegas Sands Corporation.
+Chantal heads up BASE Entertainment Asia headquartered in Singapore.
+BASE Entertainment Asia has the exclusive management rights of the two theaters at the Marina Bay Sands Resort.
 In addition to presenting a variety of productions in Singapore, BASE Asia is actively pursuing a variety of entertainment projects throughout the region.